samwisehawkins/wrftools/README.md

 ## Overview

 There are ~~three~~ two main scripts, [init.py](init.py) and [prepare.py](prepare.py) and ~~[submit.py](submit.py). ~~.
-For job submission, see the more general `pysub` package.

 Each block of simulations are run from a `base_dir`.
 This is the directory which will contain the top-level namelist files, and the master job scripts.
 Individual simulations are held in subdirectories named according to